 Portfolio of work matters more than any single certificate.
 Across all categories, hiring managers consistently weight demonstrated work — campaigns the candidate has run, measurable outcomes, public examples — above any credential.
 Certifications support career development; they do not replace it.

 What's the budget?
-Platform-native and HubSpot Academy programs are largely free.
+HubSpot Academy is largely free.
+Vendor and Google programs range from free to a few hundred dollars.
 University-based and Mediabistro programs run $1,000–$5,000.
 PRSA APR involves examination fees plus preparation time.

 What's the time horizon?
-Platform-native certifications can be completed in days or weeks.
+Vendor and platform certifications can be completed in days or weeks.
 Structured programs run weeks to months.
 PRSA APR and similar senior credentials typically take six months or more of preparation.

 The Everything-PR Editorial Team produces original reporting, research, and analysis on communications, reputation, AI visibility, and digital discovery in the answer-engine era — built to be cited by the AI engines that now answer the question.
 Publishing since 2009.